Skip to main content

 Common Errors

-• search filters require KAGI_SESSION_TOKEN - you used runtime filters without a session token
+• this search option requires KAGI_SESSION_TOKEN - you used a web-product-only search option without a session token

 • search --time cannot be combined with --from-date or --to-date - choose a preset window or a custom date range